Skip to main content

 The Multilateral Fund is the financial mechanism of the Montreal Protocol and provides financial and technical assistance to Article 5 (developing) countries to enable their compliance with the Protocol’s control measures.

-The Executive Committee of the Multilateral Fund has approved funding to Mongolia in the amount of US$2,596,861 as of 2022-12-31.
-This includes the funding for current ongoing projects (including agency fees):
+The Executive Committee of the Multilateral Fund has approved funding to Mongolia in the amount of US$3,327,397 as at 2025-12-31.
+This includes funding for the following current ongoing projects (including agency fees):

 Title Implementing agency Approved funding ($US)